Skip to content

 {{ files | allDocs }}

-In case you want to exclude more files, like all txt under requirements directory, add another check:
+In case you want to exclude more files, like all txt under the requirements directory, add another check:

 {{ (files | allDocs) and (files | match(regex=r/requirements\/.*\.txt$/) | nope ) }}